Human rights in Dubai: Dubai law

 During the month of Ramadan, it is illegal to publicly eat, drink, or smoke between sunrise and sunset.
 Exceptions are made for pregnant women and children.
 The law applies to both Muslims and non-Muslims, and failure to comply may result in arrest.
 In 2008, a Russian woman was put on trial for drinking juice in public during the month of Ramadan.
 In 2021, Dubai authorities removed the need for restaurants to apply for permits to serve food during Ramadan fasting hours.
-With this, Dubai’s Department of Economic Development (DED) also withdrew the requirement to place screens and curtains over mall courts and restaurants.
-However, its still not allowed to eat in public.
+With this, Dubai's Department of Economic Development (DED) also withdrew the requirement to place screens and curtains over mall courts and restaurants.
+However, eating in public is still not allowed.

 Sharing a hotel room with the opposite sex is prohibited under Dubai's law unless married or closely related.
 There is to be no display of public affection.
 Taking pictures of women without their consent is also prohibited.

 The extradition process in the UAE is governed by federal law as well as bilateral treaties the UAE has established with other nations.
 A crucial factor in assessing an extradition request is the principle of dual criminality.
 According to this principle, the offense for which extradition is requested must be considered a crime in both the requesting country and the UAE.
 Therefore, if the alleged offense is not recognized as a crime under UAE law, the extradition request may be rejected.